Emotional Support Animal Requirements for Air Canada

 Air Canada will do their best to accommodate you and your service dog, emotional support animal or psychiatric service dog; however, be sure to follow their policies to prevent any delay in your travel plans.

-Start the questionnaire now to see if you qualify for an emotional support animal.
+Start the questionnaire now to see if you qualify for an ESA today.